derekwu009/cse15l-lab-reports/lab-report-3.md

 technical/government/Media/Unusual_Woodburn.txt
 technical/government/Media/Weak_economy.txt
 ```
-* This command searches the `government` directory and displays all of the files containing the pattern `drug`.
+* This command searches the `government` directory recursively and displays all of the files containing the pattern `drug`.
   This can be useful when you want to know which files contains which drug so you can navigate to them quicker.

 # Source Citing